The Crystal Maze: Creation

 The Crystal Mazes origins can be traced to an attempt to create an edition of Fort Boyard for British television, commissioned by Channel 4 in 1989 from Chatsworth Television.
 Complications in creating a pilot arose due to the fortress used by the TV game show, situated off the west coast of France, being unavailable for filming due to its ongoing refurbishments that year.
 As a result, the pilot was filmed in London at Elstree Studios, using a basic replica set funded by Channel 4, but the result was deemed unsuccessful and not broadcast, due to the considerable changes required to the French-owned format in order for it to suit a UK audience.
 Channel 5 later bought the rights and made their own British version of Fort Boyard, using the now refurbished set, which aired for four series from 1998 to 2001.

 In order to create a more successful format for Channel 4, who had commissioned a full series, Chatsworth Television producer Malcolm Heyworth contacted Fort Boyard's creator Jacques Antoine – who attended the pilot's creation, and who had created the company's other productions: Treasure Hunt, and Interceptor – and proposed creating an alternative format which conducted challenges within themed zones.
 Antoine eventually provided a rough sketch to the producers when taking them to Paris to view a full-size Crystal Dome created by the French, revealing it would be the centrepiece and surrounded by four other sets.
 The sketch was used as inspiration for the concept of The Crystal Maze, which was developed in just "two days", creating a show which although was similar to Fort Boyard, had substantial differences in presentation and style, creating a show akin to Dungeons & Dragons, with the host acting as the Dungeon Master.

 Format

-Each team that compete on The Crystal Maze undertake a series of challenges (referred to as games).
+Each team that competes on The Crystal Maze undertake a series of challenges (referred to as games).
 Teams begin at a pre-determined zone, whereupon they compete in a finite number of games in each zone, accruing as many time crystals as they can before travelling to the large "Crystal Dome" at the centre of the maze to meet their final challenge.
 Upon entering a game's cell, the objective is usually determined by either a clear written message or cryptic clue.
 The remainder of the team watch their progress either through a cell's windows or monitors depending on the zone aesthetic, and may give advice to the contestant unless stipulated otherwise.
 The host will serve reminders of the time limit and of any special rules, and generally will not give hints unless the contestant is struggling badly.

 Each game falls under one of four categories: